 Novel Therapies for Treating Cervical Cancer in Peru (2022-2023)

 Duke researchers have demonstrated the safety and efficacy of a point-of-care ethanol ethyl cellulose (PEEC) therapy, which can be used as an alternative to surgery in some clinical situations.
-This project team aims to translate this therapy into the clinic for treatment of cervical cancer.
-Specifically, the team will focus on objectives that will ensure successful clinical translation of PEEC in Peru, the first launch country for this novel therapy.
+This project team aimed to translate this therapy into the clinic for treatment of cervical cancer.
+Specifically, the team focused on objectives that will ensure successful clinical translation of PEEC in Peru, the first launch country for this novel therapy.

 Image: Vistas de Lima, Peru, by Mariano Mantel, licensed under CC BY-NC 2.0